nonik0/CardputerLegoTrainControl/README.md

-## TODO: this README needs lots update with lots more functionality.
-- Support for SBrick, including basic support for WeDo motion and tilt sensors
-- Support for CircuitCubes
-- New IR broadcast mode for Powered Up IR control: use ESP-NOW and secondary ESP+IR to vastly extend IR range
-- UX design/controls -- switching remotes, changing ports, changing port functions, etc.

 ## Overview

 This is a simple program for the [M5Stack Cardputer](https://shop.m5stack.com/products/m5stack-cardputer-kit-w-m5stamps3) to control several LEGO trains or accessories with one device.
 All supported hubs/devices have functionality to control the motor speed, with specific functionality described in the section for each device type.
 Supported devices are: